 Welcome to the 162nd Fighter Wing Mid-Air Collision Avoidance page.
 The purpose of this site is to further enhance flight safety by increasing general aviation awareness of military jet training areas and missions throughout Southern Arizona.

-The 162nd Fighter Wing, Arizona Air National Guard, operates the Lockheed Martin F-16 "Fighting Falcon" from a facility located at Tucson International Airport, Arizona.
-We fly approximately 50 sorties daily to various southern Arizona military operating areas (MOA) as well as the Barry M. Goldwater Range Complex (R-2301E, R-2304, R-2305).
+The 162nd Wing, Arizona Air National Guard, operates the Lockheed Martin F-16 "Fighting Falcon" from a facility located at the Morris Air National Guard Base, Arizona.
+We fly daily to various southern Arizona military operating areas (MOA) as well as the Barry M. Goldwater Range Complex (R-2301E, R-2304, R-2305).
 Additionally, we utilize numerous low-level training routes (VR routes).
-All MOAs, restricted areas, and VR routes are easily located on the Phoenix Sectional
+All MOAs, restricted areas, and VR routes are easily located on the Phoenix Sectional.

 Military Operating Areas (MOA)